Ruddle/TMA/README.md

 )
 ```

-This is the final form.
+This is the final form: TMA.

 Lets now start from JSON